 And it would be right without a little bit of grain added to it.
 I personally love the texture it adds to the entire image.
 If you're not a fan of that extra grain you can simply not do this last step.

 That was the last step of the tutorial.
 I hope this helps some of you in learning how to create beautiful film inspired looks.
 I know it's a lot of little steps.
-If you really love that film look then I HIGHLY recommend downloading my Film Inspired Lightroom Presets which come with27 presets to help you create this sort of look with one simple quick click!
+If you really love that film look then I HIGHLY recommend downloading my Film Inspired Presets which come with 40 presets to help you create this sort of look with one simple quick click!

 GET FULL ACCESS TO ALL FREE VIDEO TUTORIALS BY JOINING MY PRIVATE FACEBOOK GROUP!